User37som/libbitcoin/Configuration-Settings.md

 # cert_file =

 [testnet]
-# The URL of the default testnet Obelisk server.
+# The URL of the Libbitcoin/Obelisk testnet server.
 url = tcp://obelisk-testnet.airbitz.co:9091
 # The Z85-encoded public key of the server certificate.
 # server_cert_key =